 This SDP was designed to assess the risk significance of findings associated with Inspection Procedure 71111, Attachment 11 (IP 71111.11), “Licensed Operator Requalification Program and Licensed Operator Performance” in the following areas: (1) requalification examination results, (2) biennial requalification written examinations, (3) annual requalification operating tests, (4) administration of an annual requalification operating test, (5) requalification examination security, (6) remedial training and re-examinations, and (7) the control room simulator.

-With regard to conformance with operator license conditions, such as the medical fitness of licensed operators and compliance with the regulations contained in Title 10 of the Code of Federal Regulations (10 CFR) Section 55.53, traditional enforcement ..
+With regard to conformance with operator license conditions, such as the medical fitness of licensed operators and compliance with the regulations contained in Title 10 of the Code of Federal Regulations (10 CFR) Section 55.53, it may be appropriate to use traditional enforcement to disposition violations.
+Inspectors should refer to guidance in Inspection Manual Chapter 0612, “Issue Screening,” and the Enforcement Manual.

 0609I-03 GUIDANCE